Nurse Staffing Crisis

 This is just another instance where health care would be improved by greater nurse involvement.
 It is crucial for nurses to take on leadership roles, in all settings, to meet the demands of our ever-changing health care system.
-The Institute of Medicine (IOM) Report details this further, with suggestions on how nurses should be supported to achieve greater responsibility:
+The Institute of Medicine (IOM) Future of Nursing Report details this further, with suggestions on how nurses should be supported to achieve greater responsibility:

 - Nurses should practice to the full extent of their education, training and licensure.